Solar Cruiser Disturbance Torque Estimation and Predictive Momentum Management: Attitude Dynamics and Control Actuation

 \subsection{Momentum Management Control Actuation}

-The momentum management time step is chosen based on the AMT position command update period of $\Delta t = 100$ seconds used on NEA Scout \citep{orphee2018solar}, which is much longer than the attitude control (or ADCS) time step that is assumed to be one second in this work.
-Between momentum management time steps, the AMT and RCD inputs are modeled with zeroth-order-hold (ZOH) discretization.
-This ZOH is also used when implementing the momentum management and attitude control inputs within the continuous-time numerical simulation of the sailcraft's nonlinear dynamics.
+The momentum management time step is chosen based on the AMT position command update period of $\Delta t = 100$ seconds used on NEA Scout~\citep{orphee2018solar}, which is much longer than the attitude control (or ADCS) time step that is assumed to be one second in this work.
+Specifically, the AMT and RCD control inputs generated by the momentum management controller are updated at every 100-second momentum management time step, while the numerical simulation of the sailcraft's nonlinear dynamics runs at a one-second resolution.